couchbaselabs/docs-ng/content/query-language/language-reference.markdown

         { `chars` }

-    An identifier, or path, is a reference to a particular value in a document.
-For instance given a people database with documents as follows:
+    An identifier, is a reference to value in the current context of a query.
+For instance given a people database with a document structure as follows:

         {
             "firstName" : "Geremy"
             "lastName" : "Irving"
         }

-    The path person.lastName would evaluate to the value "Irving" in this example.
+    The identifier person.lastName would evaluate to the value "Irving."

+- ` nested-expr` are a way to specify fields nested inside of other objects.
+They can include the dot operator, `.`, as well as bracket notation, `[]` to access items in an array or object.
+For example, image the following document structure:

+        {
+            "address": {
+                "city": "Mountain View"
+            },
+            "revisions": [2013]
+        }

 ###Examples